Canadian Price Leak Puts RTX 3090 Ti at a Painful $4,000+

 🇨🇦 pic.twitter.com/DcAJHtxYlLMarch 18, 2022

-With that being said, we have the feeling that the RTX 3090 Ti will pick up right with its non-Ti version left off when it comes to dominating the Apple M1 Ultra's 64-core GPU.
+We have the feeling that the RTX 3090 Ti will pick up right with its non-Ti version left off when it comes to dominating the Apple M1 Ultra's 64-core GPU.
+Just don't ask about power draw and efficiency.